 Some of the Sime family moved to Ireland, but this topic is not covered in this excerpt.
-Another 233 words(17 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many of the Boernician-Scottish families who crossed the Atlantic settled along the eastern seaboard in communities that would become the backbone of the emerging nations of the United States and Canada.
 In the War of Independence, American families that remained loyal to the Crown moved north into Canada and became known as United Empire Loyalists.
 The ancestral culture of all of these proud Scottish families remains alive in North America in the 20th century through Clan societies and highland games.
 Early North American immigration records have revealed a number of people bearing the name Sime or a variant listed above:

 Sime Settlers in United States in the 19th Century

 Sime Settlers in Canada in the 19th Century

 Sime Settlers in New Zealand in the 19th Century